chaoss/wg-evolution/metrics/Reviews.md

 ## Specific description: Gerrit

-In the case of Gerrit, a proposal is defined as a "code review", or in some contexts, a "changeset", as long as it proposes changes to source code files.
+In the case of Gerrit, a review is defined as a "code review", or in some contexts, a "changeset", as long as it proposes changes to source code files.

-The date of the proposal can be defined (for considering it in a period or not) as the date in which the code review was started by submitting a patchset for review.
+The date of the review can be defined (for considering it in a period or not) as the date in which the code review was started by submitting a patchset for review.